LiskArchive/lisk-legacy-docs/start.md

 **1. Setup the Framework**<br>
 To get started in building your own blockchain application, set up [Lisk Framework](../lisk-sdk/lisk-framework/introduction.md).
-The Modules come with a set of predefined default configuration, that let you start and test out your own network immediately.
+The Modules come with a set of predefined default configurations, that let you start and test out your own network immediately.

 **2. Configure the Modules**<br>
 After the first successful start, feel free to configure, exchange or extend the Modules, suited to your specific needs.